digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/data-sources/baserow.md

 # Baserow

-ToolJet can connect to your Baserow account to read and write data.
+JumpStart can connect to your Baserow account to read and write data.

 ## Connection